fanteastick/quartz-test/content/hobbies/cool things online/Secure Future Initiative – Secure by Design - Microsoft.md

   - slurp
 ---

 Three principles anchor our approach to the SFI.
-We’re continuously applying what we’ve learned from incidents to improve our methods and practices, ensuring that security is paramount in everything we create and provide.
+We're continuously applying what we've learned from incidents to improve our methods and practices, ensuring that security is paramount in everything we create and provide.

 ### Secure by design